Savings Emergency Readiness Score

 Emergency Financial Readiness

-Financial readiness isn't just about having savings — it's about having the right type of savings, accessible at the right time, to cover the right expenses.
+Financial readiness encompasses having savings, accessing them at the right time, and covering the right expenses.
 This score evaluates all three dimensions.

 What People Often Overlook

-Many people assume that having some savings automatically means they are prepared for an emergency.
-But there is more to the picture than a single account balance.
-Having multiple income sources, for instance, can make a meaningful difference to your resilience — even if your savings are modest.
-Available credit is another factor worth considering, though it comes with its own caveats.
-One approach is to think of emergency readiness as a layered system rather than a single safety net.
-It can help to ask yourself: if two unexpected things went wrong at once, what would actually be available to me?
+Some people assume that having savings automatically means they are prepared for an emergency.
+The picture tends to be more complex than a single account balance.
+Multiple income sources can affect your resilience — even if your savings are modest.
+Available credit is another factor, though it carries tradeoffs.
+One approach frames emergency readiness as a layered system rather than a single safety net.
+You might ask: if two unexpected things went wrong at once, what would actually be available to me?

-One of the most overlooked areas is the difference between total savings and liquid savings.
-Money tied up in notice accounts or investments may not be accessible quickly enough in a genuine emergency.
-Many people also underestimate their true monthly expenses when planning ahead — it can help to include irregular costs like annual bills or car maintenance when working out your figures.
-Small adjustments to how you think about these numbers can shift your score considerably.
+One area often overlooked is the difference between total savings and liquid savings.
+Money in notice accounts or investments may not be accessible quickly in a genuine emergency.
+Many people also underestimate their true monthly expenses when planning ahead — irregular costs like annual bills or car maintenance can shift the calculation.
+Adjusting how you account for these numbers can change your score considerably.

 Run it with sensible defaults

-Using liquid savings of 5,000, monthly expenses of 2,500, number of income sources of 1, available credit of 5,000, the calculation works out to 38/100.
-Nudge the inputs toward your own situation and the output recalculates instantly.
-The defaults are meant as a starting point, not a recommendation.
+Using liquid savings of 5,000, monthly expenses of 2,500, number of income sources of 1, available credit of 5,000, the calculation produces 38/100.
+The defaults serve as a starting point.

 The levers in this calculation

-The inputs — Liquid Savings, Monthly Expenses, Number of Income Sources, and Available Credit — do not pull with equal force.
-Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+The inputs — Liquid Savings, Monthly Expenses, Number of Income Sources, and Available Credit — do not carry equal weight.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works

 This calculator combines four weighted components: emergency savings ratio relative to monthly expenses (40%), income stability factor (10%), credit availability relative to monthly expenses (30%), and a baseline score (20%).
-The score ranges from 0–100 and represents an estimate of financial readiness based on typical emergency fund benchmarks.
+The score ranges from 0–100 and illustrates financial readiness based on typical emergency fund benchmarks.
 Results are illustrative only and do not account for individual circumstances, asset liquidity, or interest rates.
-The working is transparent — you can verify every step yourself in the formula section below.
-No black box, no opaque "proprietary model".

 What the score tells you